eimamiyasaka/f1-live-analysis/docs/notes.md

   - Section 18: Deploy LiveKit, configure TURN servers for NAT traversal

-Couldn't set up the .env file for IBM credentials (watsonx stuff not working, not sure about stt/tts)
+Couldn't set up the .env file for IBM credentials (watsonx stuff not working, not sure about stt/tts) Tried making sure to install langchain and ibmwatsonx on 3.13 instead of 3.12 which is what's used when running pip but still doesn't work